Grumpier Old Men

 Grumpier Old Men is a 1995 American romantic comedy film and a sequel to the 1993 film Grumpy Old Men, directed by Howard Deutch, and a screenplay written by Mark Steven Johnson.
 The original score is composed by Alan Silvestri.
-Jack Lemmon, Walter Matthau, Ann-Margret, Burgess Meredith, Daryl Hannah, Kevin Pollak and Katie Sagona reprise their roles from the previous film.
+Jack Lemmon, Walter Matthau, Ann-Margret, Burgess Meredith, Daryl Hannah, Kevin Pollak and Katie Sagona reprise their roles from the previous film, with Sophia Loren joining the cast.
 It is Meredith's final film before his death in 1997.
+Grumpier Old Men was released by Warner Bros. on December 22, 1995.
+The film received mixed to negative reviews from critics and grossed $71.5 million against a $25 million budget.

 Plot

 The feud between Max and John has cooled and they have become good friends.
 Their children, Melanie and Jacob, have become engaged.
 Meanwhile, John is enjoying his marriage to new wife Ariel.
 John and Max still call each other "moron" and "putz", respectively, but with friendly intentions.

 The spring and summer fishing season is in full swing with the annual quest to catch "Catfish Hunter", an unusually large catfish that seems to enjoy eluding anyone who tries to catch it.
 However, the local bait shop closed after Chuck, the previous owner, died.
 Maria Ragetti has purchased the property with the intent of converting it into a fancy Italian restaurant.

 Irritated that it will no longer be a bait shop, Max and John join forces to sabotage the restaurant.
 They are successful at first with their practical jokes.
 However, when Ariel learns what is going on, she tells John to apologize to Maria, and he does after Ariel kicks him out of the house.
 Max and Maria begin dating after discovering a shared passion for fishing, while her mother Francesca dates John's father J.W.

 To further complicate things, Jacob and Melanie call off their engagement due to stress from their parents' involvement.
-On hearing the news, John and Max reignite their feud and return to their childish pranks, such as John cutting a hole in Max's fishing net and detaching the anchor to his boat.
+On hearing the news, John and Max reignite their feud and return to their childish pranks, such as John's cutting a hole in Max's fishing net and detaching the anchor to his boat.
 Max retaliates by disconnecting John's motor from his boat and broadcasting him nude (while Ariel was making a clay sculpture of him) at a Sears department store.
 Ariel is stressed because of it and leaves John until things settle down.
 At the restaurant, Francesca is worried about the amount of time that Maria spends with Max.
 She reminds her daughter of her five failed marriages, and she worries that Max will make it six.